Marisa-Paolucci/MoMA-project/README.md

 1. Clone this repo.
 2. Create a virtual environment and install the packages listed in the `requirements.txt` file.
 3. Open the `src/01_discover.ipynb` file to view the raw data.
-4. Run the `src/02_clean.py` script to clean the raw data.
+4. Run the `src/02_clean_moma.ipynb` script to clean the raw MoMA data.
+5. Run the `src/03_clean_textbook.ipynb` script to clean the raw art history textbook data.
-5. Run the `src/03_analyze.ipynb` file to view the analysis.
+6. Run the `src/04_analyze.ipynb` file to view the analysis.

 ## Capstone Project Criteria

 1. This README file provides information about the project and how to use the code.
 2. `data/README.md` provides the data dictionary for the data used in the project.
 3. `src/01_discover.ipynb` is a jupyter notebook using pandas to understand the raw data files.
-4. `src/02_clean.py` uses pandas to clean a dataset.
+4. `src/02_clean_moma.ipynb` uses pandas to clean the MoMA dataset.
+5. `src/03_clean_textbook.ipynb` uses pandas to clean the art history textbook dataset.
-5. `src/03_analyze.ipynb` uses pandas to aggregate and plot the data.
+6. `src/04_analyze.ipynb` uses pandas to aggregate and plot the data.
-6. `src/artists_and_textbooks.py` uses pandas to combine MoMA artists' data with art history textbook data.
+7. `src/artists_and_textbooks.py` uses pandas to combine MoMA artists' data with art history textbook data.

 ## Project Layout